 - People have been meeting in Arlington for more than 150 years!
 The Republic of Texas signed it's first Indian peace treaty here in 1843 at what was Bird's Fort.
 This led the way for new settlement in the area and the eventual establishment of Johnson Station, which is one of the communities that would later become Arlington.

-- Arlington was named after General Robert E. Lee's home in Virginia but there is a dispute as to who picked that name.
+- There is a dispute as to who named the city.
 Was is Reverend Andrew Shannon Hayter, who helped survey the area and ensured the railroad would pass through?
 Or was it the Postmaster James Ditto, Sr?
 Either way, “Arlington” was the name that was officially accepted by the Postal Service on January 22, 1877.

 - Arlington was home to many natural springs, making it an ideal location for farming.
 In fact, a well that was once located in Downtown Arlington was rumored to have healing properties.The chamber of commerce, at the time, even erected a four-sided monument with lion heads so people could access the magic waters.
 Now there is a commemorative statue near city hall and the downtown library.
 For the full scoop, check out our blog.

 - The University of Texas at Arlington was originally established at Arlington College for grades 1-10 in 1895.
 Over the next 70 years, it would trace it's history through 7 different schools: Carlisle Military Academy, Arlington Training School, Arlington Military Academy, Grubbs Vocational College (which was part of the Texas A&M System), North Texas Agricultural College, and Arlington State College.
 The current name was established in 1967 after the school was transferred into the University of Texas System in 1965.